mateuszklysz/weathercave/README.md

-## Check my weather - CMW
+## WeatherCave

-Get the current weather and other useful information for your city
+Get the current weather and other useful information for your city.